Leebotwood: History

 Leebotwood's parish church (St Mary's) dates from the 12th century and is a plain and simple building in comparison to its many neighbouring churches, including Church Stretton's St Laurence's Church.
 It is the burial place of the Corbett family of Longnor Hall, the local lords of the manor.

 A valley between Leebotwood and Caer Caradoc was important as a thoroughfare dating right back to Roman times.
 The eastern boundary of the village was formed from the ancient route of Watling Street which is still visible today.
 Caer Caradoc to the south of Leebotwood rises to a height of 1506 ft and is said to be one of the last strongholds of the native chief "Caradoc" or "Caractacus" who held out against the Romans.

 Etymology

 The whole area was covered in thick forest, called "Botwde" (as the area was recorded in the Domesday Book) or "Bottewode" (as written in 1170) until later in medieval times.
 Henry II granted this area to Augustinian canons with a chapel at Lega - hence the placename of "Lega in Bottewode" (1170) and in modern times "Leebotwood".
 Nearby, in the parish of Church Stretton, is Botvyle, which also derives its name from the historic forest.

 Present day

 Local businesses

 The Pound public house, with its thatched roof, on the A49 road.

 The village has a thatched public house called The Pound, the Copper Kettle tea room, a farm shop and a village hall that offers internet use.

 There are multiple mixed farms (livestock and dairy) around the village.

-Leebotwood is home to a large branch of Huws Gray, a builders' merchant; it is the largest in Shropshire.
+Leebotwood is home to a large branch of Huws Gray, a builders' merchant.